FifthEpoch/NLP/WK02/CH05/README.md

 |Good movie but a little too long.
 I liked the first one better but the special effects were better in part 2.|neu|
 |Too much violence and they killed a whale during the movie.
 It was all unnecessary.|neg|
 |It was an all around amazing experience:) The story and visuals were great.
 If you liked the original then this one is a must see!|pos|

+### Result

+From the test samples:
+1. class pos classified as pos
+2. class pos classified as pos
+3. class neg classified as neg
+4. class neg classified as neg
+5. class neu classified as pos

+This small classification model has an accuracy of 0.8.
+It seems to perform worse when the true classification of a movie review is neutral.